aredn/documentation/arednGettingStarted/node_status.rst

   The Mesh IP address/netmask is displayed using `CIDR <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`_ notation, followed by the :abbr:`LAN (Local Area Network)` IP address/netmask.
 If the :abbr:`WAN (Wide Area Network)` interface is enabled, the WAN IP address/netmask is displayed along with whether this address was obtained via `DHCP <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_ or assigned as a static IP address.
 The WAN gateway IP address is also displayed along with the IP(s) of the WAN `DNS servers <https://en.wikipedia.org/wiki/Domain_Name_System>`_.

 Node Location Information
   At the bottom of the left column is the node location information.
 If the latitude, longitude, and grid square have been entered for this node, a thumbnail map will show its location and coordinates, with the latitude, longitude, and grid square printed below it.
+Initially there will be no map display since the latitude, longitude, and grid square will not yet have been entered.

 Center Column
 -------------